StevenBlack/intl/readme.md

-**Internationalization Gotcha:** other than the parameters you pass, you cannot control the language displayed in this dialog — it comes from within vfp and you will need a localized version of vfp for this dialog to display properly in an alternate language.
+**Internationalization Gotcha:** other than the parameters you pass, you cannot control the language displayed in this dialog — it comes from within VFP and you will need a localized version of VFP for this dialog to display properly in an alternate language.

 ### `GETDIR([cDirectory [, cDialogCaption]])`